 Ronald M. Naditch, P.A.

-After venturing out on his own, for more than 25 years, Ron was a part-time Senior Assistant State’s Attorney in Anne Arundel County, handling murders, rapes, robberies and other major felony cases.
-During his legal career, Ron represented the Anne Arundel Department of Social Services on a contract basis; he has been a member of the Maryland Attorney Grievance Review Board; and he has been recognized by Martindale Hubbell (a publication that rates lawyers based upon responses from their peers) as an “AV” rated attorney since the mid-1970s.
-In 1993, the judges of the Anne Arundel County Circuit court appointed him as part-time Master/Examiner and he has served in that position, hearing uncontested divorce cases, for 18 years.
+For more than 25 years thereafter, while Ron was developing his private practice, he served under five States Attorneys as a part-time Senior Assistant State’s Attorney in Anne Arundel County.
+In this capacity he specialized in handling murders, rapes, robberies, and other major felony cases until he retired in 1993.
+During his legal career, Ron has represented the Anne Arundel County Department of Social Services; has been a member of the Maryland Attorney Grievance Review Board; and has been recognized by Martindale Hubbell (a publication that rates lawyers based upon responses from their peers) as an “AV” rated attorney since the mid-1970s.
+He also has the highest attorney rating from AVVO.
+In 1993, the judges of the Anne Arundel County Circuit Court appointed him as part-time Master/Examiner and he has been hearing uncontested divorce cases for the Court, for 24 years.

 According to Ron, “I think of myself as a problem solver, not a troublemaker, in family law cases.
 But if trouble arises, I have the experience to handle it.”